Wan Chai & Northeast Hong Kong Island

 Aberdeen & South Hong Kong Island

-The southern district is not only a showcase of history – Pok Fu Lam has the island's last surviving village alongside vestiges of a Victorian dairy – Aberdeen and Ap Lei Chau are also the homes of Hong Kong's boat-dwelling fishermen.
+The southern district is not only a showcase of history – Pok Fu Lam has the island's last surviving village alongside vestiges of a Victorian dairy – but Aberdeen and Ap Lei Chau are also the homes of Hong Kong's boat-dwelling fishermen.
 As such, Aberdeen and Ap Lei Chau offer tasty seafood and boat-rides to a bygone era, while Ap Lei Chau also offers art and shopping.

 The minted heart of Asia’s financial hub comes replete with corporate citadels, colonial relics and massive monuments to consumerism.
 It’s where you’ll find the stock exchange, the Four Seasons, Prada and award-winning restaurants, all housed in a compelling mix of modern architecture, alongside graceful remnants of the city's colonial history.